-\paragraph{Our contribution.} Motivated by these earlier developments, in this paper we perform a systematic study of convergence rates for a wide range of classical optimization algorithms under power law spectral conditions.
-The algorithms include Gradient Descent (GD), Steepest Descent (SD), Heavy Ball (HB), and Conjugate Gradients (CG).
+\paragraph{Our contribution.} The present work is a comprehensive study of the fundamental first order optimization algorithms GD, CG, HB and SD in problems with a power-law type of the spectrum.
+On the one hand, our aim is to paint a complete rigorous picture of attainable convergence rates.
 We consider separately the scenarios with constant, non-constant predefined, and adaptive learning rates.
-For each algorithm we prove a power law upper bound and a matching lower bound, showing that the upper bound is tight.
-We also consider applications of these general results to kernel learning and neural networks in the NTK regime.
+For each algorithm we prove a power-law upper bound and a matching lower bound showing that the upper bound is tight.
+On the other hand, we introduce a new type of assumption to describe problems with a power-law type of the spectrum.
+We show that our new assumption provides a more accurate description of convergence rates, and develop a methodology of working with it.
+We highlight now some particular contributions of our work.